 - What is the prognosis for a woman with placenta previa?

 - Find a local Obstetrician-Gynecologist in your town

-Placenta previa facts
+Placenta previa definition and facts

 - Placenta previa is the attachment of the placenta to the wall of the uterus in a location that completely or partially covers the uterine outlet (opening of the cervix).

 - Bleeding after the 20th week of gestation is the main symptom of placenta previa.

 - An ultrasound examination is used to establish the diagnosis of placenta previa.